dekorateio/dekorate/readme.md

 done either by `oc get bc` or by knowing the conventions used to read names from build tool config (e.g. if maven then name the artifactId).

 ### Service Catalog annotations
-The [service catalog](https://svc-cat.io) annotation processor is can be used in order to create [service catalog](https://svc-cat.io) resources for:
+The [services catalog](https://svc-cat.io) annotation processor is can be used in order to create [services catalog](https://svc-cat.io) resources for:

-- creating service instances
+- creating services instances
 - binding to services
 - injecting binding info into the container